Wood type: Pre-industrial wood type

-Large sandcast metal types for printed posters began to emerge around the mid-eighteenth century.
+Large sandcast metal types for printed posters became popular in London around the mid-eighteenth century.
 James Mosley comments that "there is evidence that English typefounders only began to make big letters for posters and other commercial printing towards 1770, when Thomas Cottrell made his 'Proscription or Posting letter of great bulk and dimension' and William Caslon II cast his 'Patagonian' or 'Proscription letters'" and that "there is probably a prehistory of wood types in big letters cut by hand, especially among provincial printers, but there is no evidence that wood letter was widely used until machine-cut types were introduced."

 In the early nineteenth century, London became a centre of development in bold display typefaces, the arrival of the printed poster spurring demand for bold new types of letter like the fat face and later the slab serif.
 However, these types were initially made in metal.
 In 1810, William Caslon IV introduced "sanspareil" matrices, made like a stencil by cutting out the letter in sheet metal and riveting it to a backing plate.
 This produced much sharper type than sandcasting and was easier to use; it was quickly copied.
 The large metal types produced were cast with hollows in them to reduce the weight.
 Mosley and Justin Howes have documented some cases in the early nineteenth century where woodblock lettering was used shortly before metal type became available in the same styles; heavy roman types on lottery advertising before the arrival of fat face types, and later a slab serif woodblock a few years before the first known printing type.

 At the start of the nineteenth century, complex decorated types and ornaments were cut in wood and metal and multiplied by methods including stereotyping and "dabbing", in which a woodcut was struck into molten metal on the verge of solidifying to form a mould.
+One type foundry particularly known for decorated designs was the London foundry of Louis John Pouchée, active by 1818 to 1830; many of the foundry's wooden patterns are preserved.
 Modern printing historians Giles Bergel and Paul Nash have experimented with the technique; Bergel reports that "perhaps the most counter-intuitive feature of the process is the fact that wooden blocks can survive direct contact with molten metal.
 Apart from some scorching around the edges and some cracking (perhaps made when prising them loose rather than from the heat) the blocks were undamaged and could be dabbed over and over again."